 1. Lowering your length of credit history

 The longer you’ve been using credit, the better it is for your credit score.
-Closing your oldest card will shorten the length of your credit history – which accounts for 15% of your credit score.
+Closing your oldest card will shorten the length of your credit history — which accounts for 15 percent of your credit score.

 The damage from this, though, won’t happen for a long time.
 That’s because closed credit card accounts will stay on your credit report for up to 10 years from the date of your last activity.

-“Just the fact that you closed your card doesn’t mean it won’t play a role in determining your credit score,” said Freddie Huynh, vice president of credit risk analytics at San Mateo, California-based Freedom Financial Network.
+“Just the fact that you closed your card doesn’t mean it won’t play a role in determining your credit score,” says Freddie Huynh, vice president of data optimization at Freedom Financial Network.
 “The payments you made on those accounts don’t just disappear when you close them.”

-By the time this account does fall off your credit reports, the odds are good that you’ll have built up enough of a new credit history to compensate for the change.
+By the time this account does fall off your credit report, the odds are good that you’ll have built up enough of a new credit history to compensate for the change.

 2. Increasing your credit utilization